coryjog/anemoi/docs/_sources/tutorial.rst.txt

 Tutorial
 ========

-This will be a quick tutorial for importing and analyzing mast data from Windographer.
+This will be a quick tutorial for importing and analyzing already cleaned mast data from Windographer.